-- 1. Inform annually parents and staff members of the corporation's control policy at the time of students' registration (beginning of the year or semester) by a separate memorandum or in the student handbook. - 2.
-Provide the name and phone number of the person to contact for information regarding pest control. - 3.
+- 1. Inform annually parents and staff members of the corporation's control policy at the time of students' registration (beginning of the year or semester) in the student handbook. - 2.
+Provide the name and phone number of the person to contact for information regarding pest control.
+Please contact the Building and Grounds Director at 812-438-2655. - 3.
 Establish a registry of parents and staff members who want to receive advance of all pesticide use and provide such notice. - 4.
 Provide notice of planned pesticides application to parents and employees who have requested advance notice. - 5.
 Provide notice of all pesticide applications to school nurse. - 6.
 Maintain written record for 90 days of any pesticide applications.